utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 &ast;&ast;&ast; Enterprise plans only.
 Teams that don't use the [optional approval process workflow](/docs/collaborating-in-postman/adding-private-network/#using-the-approval-process-workflow) for the Private API Network can allow users with [an API Editor role](/docs/collaborating-in-postman/roles-and-permissions/#element-based-roles) to add APIs to the Private API Network instead.

 > **Postman support users**.
-Users with a Developer or Super Admin role consume a paid seat on your team.
+Team members with a Developer or Super Admin role consume a paid seat on your team.
 Team members who have only Admin or Billing roles become support users and don’t consume paid seats.
 Each team can have two support users.

 ### Managing team roles